 Member of the WIDA Consortium since 2004.

-ACCESS for ELLs is given to ELs during the annual testing window, which typically lasts from mid-January through mid-March.
+ACCESS for ELLs is administered to all identified ELs during the annual testing window, which typically runs for seven weeks, beginning at the beginning of February through March.

 Requirements and Resources